Our Team

 Email: rahne.forbes4@msvu.ca

-Shireen Gill- Research Coordinator
+Shireen Gill (she/her)- Research Coordinator

 Shireen holds a Bachelor of Medical Sciences from Western University and a Master of Science in Global Health from McMaster University.
 In the lab, she coordinates the COVID-19 study, Emotional Regulation study, and Adolescent Stress study.
 Her interest in developmental research stems from its critical impact on lifelong physical and mental health, with the potential to inform future treatments and improve quality of life.
 Outside of work, she’s an avid BTS fan (ARMY) and loves to workout and read!